What does SSOFT mean?

 What language will this be developed in?

-The SSOFT website and eLearning tool will initially be developed in English (UK).
-SAFE are exploring options and funding to develop this in several other European languages for the future.
+The SSOFT website and eLearning tool is available in English (UK).
+SAFE is exploring options and funding to develop this in several other European languages for the future.